supervisely/developer-portal/api-references/supervisely-annotation-json-format/project-classes-and-tags.md

-# Project Classes and Tags
+# Project Classes, Tags, Type, and Settings

-Each project in Supervisely has a set of predetrminded classes and tags.
-This information is referred to as `Project Meta` and it's stored in a corresponding JSON-based `project.meta` file.
-This files contains all of the data from the Classes and Tags tab for the project:
+Each project in Supervisely has a set of predetermined classes and tags.
+This information is called `Project Meta` and stored in a corresponding JSON-based `meta.json` file.
+This file contains all of the data from the Classes and Tags tab for the project.
+Also, it has information about the project's type and settings:

 ![](../../.gitbook/assets/meta.png)

-Json format for project meta:
+JSON format for project meta:

 ```json
 {